 Fix: Conexant HD Audio Microphone Driver not Working on Windows 10

 Has your microphone stopped working after you installed the latest Windows 10 build?
-Well I can tell you that you are not the only user who is having issue with the audio drivers on Windows 10.
+Well, I can tell you that you are not the only user who is having an issue with the audio drivers on Windows 10.

-Follow the lines below and you will be able to fix your audio microphone driver and get going with your normal day work.
+Follow the lines below and you will be able to fix your audio microphone driver and get going with your normal daily work.

 How to fix Conexant HD audio microphone driver in Windows 10

 - Make sure that the microphone is enabled

 - Download the latest audio drivers from your hardware manufacturer’s website

 - Change the default format of your microphone

 - Run a full system scan